karlyanelson/andalsomuchcattle/README.md

 ### Comics by Category
 Used [this] article to create my Archive page without using any plugins.
-Jekyll has some great capabilities using categories/tags.
+Jekyll has some cool things you can do with categories/tags.

 [logo]:https://github.com/karlyanelson/andalsomuchcattle/blob/gh-pages/logo.png